openBVE logo

 And finally…

-Lastly, I’d just like to wish visitors a happy and peaceful Christmas, and say thanks for all the interest shown in my work so far. πŸ™‚
+Lastly, I’d just like to wish visitors a happy and peaceful Christmas, and say thanks for all the interest shown in my work so far. ๐Ÿ™‚

 Tags: , , , , , ,

-Posted in openBVE, Site News | 29 Comments »
+Posted in openBVE, Site News | 28 Comments »

 UkTrainSys plugin update; enhanced simulation of neutral sections and Automatic Power Control, neutral section test route released, and new screenshots showing improved Brecknell Willis Highspeed pantograph models and new sunset backdrops

-Posted by Anthony Bowden on 26th November 2010 at 9:25 pm
+Posted by admin on November 26, 2010 at 9:25 pm

 Railsimroutes LogoFirstly, I just wanted to say thank you for the positive reception with which the UkTrainSys cross-platform .NET plugin has been received; this was very nice to see!
 Based on feedback, I’ve now updated the UkTrainSys plugin, so that the AI driver will operate the Driver Reminder Appliance en-route.
 I’ve also implemented an enhanced neutral section and Automatic Power Control simulation, but first, a little background information might be in order…